whitneyburton/portfolios/students/matt_ewell/20151002-matt_ewell-m2.markdown

 * [GitHub URL](https://github.com/plato721/givenget)
 * [Original Assignment](https://github.com/turingschool/challenges/blob/master/project1.markdown)

 Build a Rails e-commerce site.
-We chose to build a site that would allow (eventually) for both donation and low-cost services.
+We chose to build a site that would allow (eventually) for both donation and low-cost goods and services.

 My synopsis: This was a pile of work.
 I think we all learned a lot, and I think we put together a pretty decent project, especially in the back end.
 I was the "project manager" on this one, which was interesting.
 I was going to say it bore little resemblance to my experience with project management on the job, both as a contributor and lead, but in fact, it was plenty similar.
-PMs often lack real leverage, so it's about using whatever tricks they can to motivate and distribute the work.
-But given that I, too, knew how to do the work (or could figure it out), I did so when I was able if others didn't follow through.
+PMs often lack real leverage, so it's about using whatever means they can to motivate and distribute the work.

 Notes: (none received yet)